dominicjbroadbent/power_method/README.md

 # MontEigen
 Collection of algorithms evaluating eigenvalues and eigenvectors of matrices.
-Geneally focused on Monte Carlo methods.
+Generally focused on Monte Carlo methods.